ele44339/Dockerized-webapp-flask-bgcolorcode/README.md

 ### Dynamic Color
 The color can be specified in two different ways:

-  1. As a command line argument with --color as the argument.
-Accepts one of the following colors according the list below.
+  1. As a command line argument with --colorcode as the argument.
-  2. As an Environment variable APP_COLOR.
-Accepts one of the following colors according the list below.
+  2. As an Environment variable APP_COLORCODE.

-In any other case, a random color is picked from the list below.
+In any other case, royal blue is set ad the default color.

-Note 1: Accepted colors ["red", "green", "blue", "olive", "purple", "navy"]
-Note 2: Command line argument precedes over environment variable.
+Note: Command line argument precedes over environment variable.

 ### Dynamic Title
 The dynamic greeting message can be specified in two different ways: